Birthday kids lose both parents when angry customer shoots up restaurant

 He came to the restaurant alone to drink.
 After a while, he stepped outside to smoke on the roadside.
 A waiter who thought that he had finished drinking cleared the table.

-When Mr Akarapon saw that, he became annoyed and argued with the waiter and the restaurant owner and then drobe away.
+When Mr Akarapon saw that, he became annoyed and argued with the waiter and the restaurant owner and then drove away.

 He later returned, resumed the quarrel, drew out a gun and fired it repeatedly.